Kkubeck/nursery-manual/docs/nursery-seed-store-inventory.md

-# Seed Store Inventory

-# Seed Store Inventory
+# Nursery Seed Store Inventory

 This interactive widget lets you explore the current inventory of seeds in the Seed Store by accession number, taxon name, or purpose.